 Awareness → consideration → intent → purchase → loyalty and advocacy

-While each company will design its own buyer’s journey, there are 3 categories, present in each marketing funnel: top, middle and bottom.
+While each company will design its own buyer’s journey, there are 3 categories, present in each marketing funnel: top, middle, and bottom.

-At this stage, the prospect is eager to find solutions for their problems.
+At this stage, the prospect is eager to find solutions to their problems.
 This gives businesses a unique opportunity to provide content that will further convince them of your solution (whether it’s through testimonials or demos).
 They’re looking at what you offer from an evaluation standpoint so take advantage by giving them something they might find useful!

 At this point in the buyer’s journey, a business’s content is supposed to position its product or service as superior to its competitors and help them make a buy decision.
 A promotion or direct sale may have the ability to convert a sales lead into a customer if they exhibit behavioral cues that indicate they’re ready to purchase.
+Lead generation techniques and strategies play a vital role in nurturing potential leads through the lead generation process.

 You’re likely to fail to get leads if you’re pushing a hard sell at the top of the funnel because your leads aren’t aware of their problems and don’t yet trust your service or product.
 The marketing strategy of many small businesses is simply not aligned with the buyer journey of their target audience, which results in a low number of leads.
+To overcome this challenge, it’s crucial to employ lead generation techniques that focus on educating and building trust with potential leads at each stage of their journey, ultimately guiding them to become a sales-qualified lead and, eventually, a valued customer.

 Companies that know the buyer’s journey make the right content marketing material available at the right time to potential customers.